plasne/theater-controller/README.md

 - The API backend is deployed as a docker container on my iMac.
 The container is set to restart=always.
 This should ensure it starts back up after a reboot or crash.

+- I decided to focus the screen around my common workflows -> change to a channel on Roku, browse or search content, play the video, maybe pause/rewind, go back to home.

+  - In iRule, the screens I designed around each device (Roku, AppleTV, Bluray player, etc.).
+I also had built out full functionality replacing all remotes, but in reality it is a very rare case that any of that was used.

   - I have an AppleTV and a Bluray player also connected to the receiver, but I haven't used them in years, so I didn't bother to add them to the controller.

+## Usage

+Here are some things I can do with the new controller software...

+- __System Power On__: This sets the lighting to dining mode, turns on the receiver, and turns on the projector.
+It also queries to find out the current volume setting of the receiver.

+- __System Standby__: This sets the lighting to full brightness, sets the receiver to standby, and sets the projector to standby.

+- __Touchpad__: The main section of the screen is a touchpad.
+I can swipe my finger up, down, left, or right to navigate or press to select something.

+- __Roku Controls__: This surface should allow you to do anything you can do with a Roku remote, such as return to home, go back, get info, etc.

+- __Volume__: Controlling the volume or muting is available at the lower right.
+It also displays the current volume, though changing the volume will show that on the main screen anyway.

+- __Common Channels__: The common channels I watch are displayed on the left side.
+Clicking on any of them will take me into that channel on the Roku.

+- __Text Input__: If I need to search for something, type a password, or whatever else, I can type that in and then click the "enter" button to send it to the Roku.
+This also serves as a command line for functions that don't have a button.
+Currently, you can change inputs by typing something like `$input:roku`.

+- __Overrides__: Sometimes I might want to override the projector, receiver, or lighting to turn them on or off or dim.
+There are buttons to handle these more frequent uncommon operations.

 ## Software Configuration